nyuvis/partial_dependence/README.rst

   ``numpy.linspace(min_value,max_value,num_samples)``

   where the bounds are related to min and max value for that feature in the test-set.
+Default value is 100.
 * ``scale``: scale parameter vector for normalization.
 * ``shift``: shift parameter vector for normalization.